Garden State Parkway: 1940s–1950s

 Segments north of Irvington began opening in the months thereafter.
 The section from Irvington to Central Avenue in East Orange was scheduled to open on November 26, but complaints about the road's safety from Irvington officials stalled opening until December 9, after the erection of temporary fences along the road's length.
 An extension north also proved tumultuous: though scheduled to open on January 4, the extension to North Arlington Avenue opened a day earlier than scheduled.
 Mayor William McConnell ordered a blockade on this section of the highway on January 4, stating that North Arlington Avenue would be unable to handle traffic coming from the parkway.
 It was only when the southbound section was opened to exit 148 on January 8 that the blockade was lifted on the southbound section.
 At this point, Bloomfield mayor Donald E. Scott prevented the opening of the northbound lanes until the completion of a new bridge carrying Bloomfield Avenue over Second River needed to carry exiting traffic.
-Though this bridge was not completed for some time, the highway opened fully to U.S. Route 46 on January 19, negating this prerequisite.
+Though this bridge was not completed for some time, the highway opened fully to US 46 on January 19, negating this prerequisite.
 However, Mayor Scott still barred all entrances and exits except for the southbound entrance from Bloomfield Avenue, until an inspection proved the highway safe; the exits were finally opened on January 21.
 During this conflict, the section from Route 3 to Hazel Street in Clifton opened on January 4.
 A similar blockade was threatened to be placed, but the announcement of speedy construction of fencing prevented this.
 On May 10, 1955, legislation was passed that made it legal for emergency vehicles to not pay tolls when on duty.
 The bridge over the Passaic River opened on May 26, 1955.
-This extended the parkway's northern terminus to U.S. Route 46 in present-day Elmwood Park.
-On July 1 of that year, the portion of the highway from U.S. Route 46 to Route 17 in Paramus opened.
-In spring 1955, a widening project began between U.S. Route 22 and the Raritan River bridge; this would expand the roadway from four to six lanes.
+This extended the parkway's northern terminus to US 46 in present-day Elmwood Park.
+On July 1 of that year, the portion of the highway from US 46 to Route 17 in Paramus opened.
+In spring 1955, a widening project began between US 22 and the Raritan River bridge; this would expand the roadway from four to six lanes.
 It was completed on July 9 of that year.
 In late 1955, construction of a northbound roadway began in Cape May.
 The new roadbed was opened north of Seaville by October 17, south of Cape May Court House by October 25, and fully by October 28.
 On April 16, 1956, the parkway's trailblazer was posted.
 The final stretch of permanent roadway was opened alongside the Great Egg Harbor Bridge, completing the parkway as outlined in original plans.